pautadigitalmx/payments-konvertti/README.md

 ## Local PHP bootstrap

-The repository now includes a lightweight PHP entry point that loads the required Shopify SDK and environment configuration utili ties.
+The repository now includes a lightweight PHP entry point that loads the required Shopify SDK and environment configuration utilities.
 Install the Composer dependencies and run the built-in PHP server to verify your environment variables are wired correctly:

 ```bash
 composer install
 composer run start
 ```

-The root `index.php` will respond with a JSON payload indicating whether the required `.env` variables are present and whether th e Shopify and Dotenv libraries are loaded.
+The root `index.php` will respond with a JSON payload indicating whether the required `.env` variables are present and whether the Shopify and Dotenv libraries are loaded.
+If Composer dependencies (vendor/autoload.php) are missing, the endpoint now returns a `dependencies_missing` response with a clear instruction to run `composer install` instead of failing with a fatal error.

 ## Environment configuration